 Ancho chilies get their name due to their wide shape.
 In Spanish ancho means wide.
 It has a mildly spicy flavor profile and is prized for its smoky flavor with fruit notes.
 Ancho chiles begin as poblano peppers that have fully ripened and then dried.

 Guajillo chilies are the most popular chilies used in Mexican and Southwestern cuisine.
 It’s the dried form of the mirasol chili.
 The guajillo chili adds a fruity flavor to dishes and is considered a mild pepper.

 Arbol chilies are very spicy and provide little as far as flavor.
 They are used primarily to give the enchilada sauce a little heat.
-You can add as little as you want of this pepper and even leave it out for a much milder sauce.
+You can add as little as you want to this pepper and even leave it out for a much milder sauce.

 This recipe Makes 4 1/2 cups of enchilada sauce and you will be using only half the recipe for this recipe.
 Do you know what that means?
 You can store the other half in the refrigerator for up to two weeks giving you all sorts of excuses to use it.